top of page

 How does Little Birds Forest Nursery know if children need extra help and what should I do if I think my child may have special educational needs or disabilities?

-Little Birds Forest Nursery is a small nursery offering a maximum of 20 spaces per session.
+Little Birds Forest Nursery is a small nursery offering a maximum of 25 spaces per session per setting.

 As such our small, experienced and dedicated team of staff are able to effectively observe and assess every child on a daily basis.

-Parents are invited to inform us of any additional needs that their child might have before they start with us by filling in an appropriate section on their registration forms.
+We work closely with families prior to children starting, so we can get to know your child, your family, your childs joys and passions, any developmental worries or additional needs that your child might have before they start with us by filling in an appropriate section on their registration forms.

-We have incredibly qualified and experience staff, including our nursery SENCo, Victoria, who has a specialism in supporting children's individual rights and need.
+We have incredibly qualified and experienced staff, including our nursery SENCO in each setting, and our Operational SEN lead Victoria, who has a specialism in supporting children's individual rights and needs.

-Parents are invited and encouraged to share any concerns they might have with their child’s key worker at any time, as well as more specifically during scheduled termly Progress Review meetings.
+Parents are invited and encouraged to communicate with us daily time,more specifically during scheduled termly Progress Review meetings.

 How will the staff at Little Birds Forest Nursery support my child?

-Planning for each child at Little Birds Forest Nursery is based upon their own specific abilities, needs and interests.
+The education and care of each and every child at each of our settings is based upon their own specific abilities, needs and interests.

-Where additional needs have been identified our Inclusion Coordinator (INCO) / Special Educational Needs Coordinator (SENCO), together with that child’s Parents, Key Worker and other members of staff will draw up a personalised plan to support that child and to help ensure their continuing happiness and well-being at our nursery.
+Where any additional needs, any support requirements or even any child that may require a little extra support in any area, have been identified our Special Educational Needs Coordinator (SENCO), together with that child’s Parents, Key Worker and other members of staff will draw up a personalised plan (All About Me)to support that child and to help ensure their continuing happiness and well-being at our nursery.

 Where appropriate we, with the Parents’ express permission, will look to draw upon the experience and expertise of professionals and agencies outside of our setting to assist with our planning and its delivery.